Wedding photography: Professional organizations

-Organizations such as the Professional Photographers of America (PPA), Society of Wedding and Portrait Photographers (SWPP), International Society of Professional Wedding Photographers (ISPWP), Professional Photographers of Canada (PPOC), Australian Institute of Professional Photography (AIPP),Wedding and Portrait Photographers International (WPPI) and Wedding Photojournalist Association (WPJA) support the art and business of wedding photography.
+Organizations such as the Professional Photographers of America (PPA), Society of Wedding and Portrait Photographers (SWPP), International Society of Professional Wedding Photographers (ISPWP), Professional Photographers of Canada (PPOC), Australian Institute of Professional Photography (AIPP), Wedding and Portrait Photographers International (WPPI) and Wedding Photojournalist Association (WPJA) support the art and business of wedding photography.
 WPJA awards an annual Photographer of the Year Award to recognize the best in wedding photojournalism.

 In the UK there are many organizations including the Master Photographers Association (MPA) and the British Institute of Professional Photography (BIPP).

 Standards and requirements for professional organizations vary, but membership often indicates a photographer is insured.
 Professional organizations offer training, professional competition, and support to members, as well as directory services to help with marketing and organise conventions.

 South Asia

-South Asian wedding photography refers to wedding photography of activities relating to Indian, Pakistani and other South Asian weddings.
+South Asian wedding photography refers to wedding photography of celebrations relating to Indian, Pakistani and other South Asian weddings.

 Indian weddings are a Rs.
 800 billion industry, which is expected to grow by 25% per annum, with a significant part dedicated to photography.

-Indian weddings are significantly different from western marriages.
-While western marriage rituals have become common in many countries, they have not become common in India except among the Christian population.
-Indian weddings exhibit bold colors instead of the color white.
-Loud music is considered to be the norm during parts of an Indian marriage.
-The ceremonies are elaborate and can take considerable time even when condensed.
-There are various rituals like Seven Promises of Indian Marriage which are called as 'Saat Pheras' and are performed on the day of wedding.
+There are various rituals like the Seven Promises of Indian Marriage which are called as 'Saat Pheras' and are performed on the day of wedding.
 An Indian marriage is traditionally a public affair, with the bridegroom taken in a procession through the town.
 Even a modest Indian wedding can have several hundred participants, who are all thought to be "relatives and close family friends".
-By convention a photographer is required to include each guest in at least one photograph which includes the bride and the groom.
+By convention, a photographer is required to include each guest in at least one photograph which includes the bride and the groom.
+Generally, Indian wedding proceedings do not pause for photographs, requiring the photographers to anticipate the next event and be ready with the right angle.
 These factors make photographing an Indian wedding significantly different from western weddings.

 Wedding photography is now a major commercial endeavor in India that supports the bulk of the efforts for many photographers.
 There are photographers outside of India that specialize in Indian weddings.

-Bright colors such as red and orange are considered appropriate, and the photographs often use saturated colors.
-Generally, Indian wedding proceedings do not pause for photographs, requiring the photographers to anticipate the next event and be ready with the right angle.
+Bright colors such as red and orange are considered especially appropriate in Indian weddings, with photographs often featuring highly saturated tones.